carlfranklin/AddIdentityWasm/README.md

 }
 ```

-In the *AddIdentityWasm.Client Program.cs* file, locate this line where an `HttpClient` is created:
+In the *Program.cs* file, locate this line where an `HttpClient` is created:

 ```c#
 builder.Services.AddScoped(sp => new HttpClient { BaseAddress = new Uri(builder.HostEnvironment.BaseAddress) });